 A few residents live on the island throughout the year and the infrastructure for tourists is very basic.
-According to the census of 2001, Gavdos has 98 permanent residents.
-The truth is that fewer than 50 live permanently here, but when the census was done, 98 people were on the island.
+According to the census of 2011, Gavdos has 152 permanent residents.
 In summer, the total population reaches 3500, most of whom are campers.
 The port of Gavdos is Karave.
-It’s capital village is Kastri, while the southernmost inhabited village is Vatsiana with 23 residents.
-Gavdos is a fishing place, with few but good-hearted people who with patience wait for better days of summer to see their island swarmed with visitors.
+It’s capital vis Kastri, while the southernmost inhabited village is Vatsiana with 31 residents (2011).
+Gavdos is a fishing heaven, with few but good-hearted people who with patience wait for better days of summer to see their island swarmed with visitors.

-Gavdos, together with the neighboring Gavdopoula, are a migratory bird station in their long journey from Africa to Europe and vice versa, and a refuge for the endangered species of mediterranean seals and turtles caretta-caretta.
+Gavdos, together with the neighboring islet Gavdopoula, are a migratory bird station in their long journey from Africa to Europe and vice versa, and a shelter for the endangered species of mediterranean monk seal and loggerhead sea turtle.

-Gavdos is a unique gem of Southern Europe, away from the bustling "civilized" world, with wild beauty, with crystal blue waters, with dreamy sunrises, breathtaking sunsets, with amazing coastline and beaches, where cedars reach the sea; an island of great beauty that deserves to be discovered.
-The only thing that you have to do, is leave the easy resting on the extensive sand of Sarakiniko and Agiannis beaches and walk to discover the island, its inaccessible places and virgin beaches.
+Gavdos is a unique gem of Southern Europe, away from the bustling "civilized" world, with wild beauty, crystal blue waters, dreamy sunrises, breathtaking sunsets, amazing coastline and beaches, where junipers reach the sea; an island of great beauty that deserves to be discovered.
+The only thing that you have to do, is to relax on the extensive sandy beaches of Sarakiniko and Agiannis and hike to its inaccessible places and virgin beaches.

-Pines, cedars and local flora decorate the island, and heather, anger other scrumbs leave their fragrances in the air.
+Pines, junipers and endemic species of flora adorn the island, and heather, anger and more aromatic herbs leave their fragrances in the air.
 It is no coincidence that the Gavdos joined the Natura 2000 program.

-Well-designed trails offer wonderful tours on the island: from Korfos to Tripiti, from Kastri to Ambelos, from Chamourio to Kedre and Lavrakias, from Vatsiana to Korfos, from St. Panteleimon to Kastri and other routes.
+Well-designed trails offer wonderful tours on the island: from Korfos to Tripiti, from Kastri to Ambelos, from Chamourio to Kedre and Lavrakas, from Vatsiana to Korfos, from Saint Panteleimon to Kastri and other routes.
 Tours that require appropriate shoes, sunscreen and of course supplies, particularly water.

-Ogygia, Ogyges, Goygia, Gafgia, Gavdos, Gavdos, Claudius, Gozo, Godoy, Claudia, Klaountos are some of the names with which Gavdos was known during various periods of history.
+Ogygia, Ogyges, Goygia, Gavgia, Gavdos, Claudius, Gozo, Godoy, Claudia, Claudos are some of the names with which Gavdos was known during various periods of history.
 Names that are indicative of the continuous habitation of the island from Neolithic times until today.
 Signs of uninterrupted habitation that can be seen in the excavations of Sarakiniko, in Korfos, the Agiannis and Lavrakas.

-Later, at the time of the Byzantine Empire, the island had some 8,000 inhabitants (900-1000 AD) and supported 3 bishops and an archbishop.
+Later, at the time of the Byzantine Empire, the island had some 8,000 inhabitants (900-1000 AD) and was served by 3 bishops and an archbishop.
 During the Ottoman Empire's reign on the island, which lasted from 1665 up until 1895, Gavdos was known as Gondzo.
-During this period the population decreased considerably to only 500 inhabitants by 1882.
-A reference to Saracens on the island survives - a beach is named Sarakiniko (a name meaning "of the Saracens" in Greek).
+During this period the population decreased considerably to only 500 inhabitants in 1882.
+A reference to Saracens on the island survives - a beach is named Sarakiniko.

 Apart from the excavations on the island, there are many interesting places you can see.
 Seventeen small, austere churches decorate the island.
-The metropolitan church is named after Holy Trinity and is located in Kastri.
+The main church is named Agia Triada after Holy Trinity and is located in Kastri.
 Apostle Paul passed from Gavdos and the 99 fathers with the Saint John the Hermit.
 Gavdos was once diocese.

 The lighthouse is one of the attractions.
-The building of the exiles in Sarakiniko, the Venetian castle at Kefali, the Roman and early Christian ruins on the hill of Agiannis, the carved tombs in Lavrakas, the famous three arches of Kamareles in Tripiti, the excavations in Sarakiniko and Korfos and of course the small folk museum in Vatsiana can be added in the attractions.
+The building of the exiles in Sarakiniko, the Venetian fortress at Kefali, the Roman and early Christian ruins on the hill of Agiannis, the carved tombs in Lavrakas, the famous three arches of Kamareles in Tripiti, the excavations in Sarakiniko and Agiannis and of course the small folklore museum can be added in the attractions.

 Since rain is rare in Gavdos, there is little water available here.
 This is despite the futile efforts of the government for pumping water from wells.
 During dry years, there is no water even for shower.
 The problem of power, as mentioned earlier, is very important and demand is fulfilled by generators.